 Your doctor will decide on the duration of treatment.

 An improvement in depressive symptoms can take at least 2 weeks after starting of treatment.

 Treatment should be continued for at least 4-6 months.
-If you don’t start to feel better after a couple of weeks, go back to your doctor who will advise you.
+If you don’t start to feel better after a couple of weeks, go back to your doctor who will

 If you forget to take Citalopram Tablets